 Yeah.

-Carrie Prijan, thank you.
+Carrie Préjan, thank you.

 Miss California.

-Now there's another woman I'm told that also has refuted what the New York Times printed.
+Now there's another woman, I'm told, that also has refuted what the New York Times printed.

-Apparently the telegraph Temple Taggart of Utah.
+Apparently, the Telegraph Temple Taggart of Utah.

-She said, No, that's not true.
+She said, no, that's not true.

 Another one.